s2l1/Headless-Samourai-Dojo/README.md

 # Headless-Samourai-Dojo
 ## for Odroid N2

 This guide is out of date!
-Please see https://code.samourai.io/Ronin/RoninDojo
+Please see the Wiki here https://code.samourai.io/ronindojo/RoninDojo/

 First I must say thanks to @Nicholas @BTCxZelko @hashamadeus @laurentmt @PuraVlda from Dojo Telegram chat.
 This would not have been possible without @Nicholas + Burcak Baskan and the Dojo Pi4 guide.  @stadicus and his "Raspibolt" guide was my first bitcoin full node.